Graciano López Jaena

-Philippine historians regard López Jaena, along with Marcelo H. del Pilar and José Rizal, as the triumvirate of Filipino propagandists.
-Of these three ilustrados, López Jaena was the first to arrive in Spain and may have begun the Propaganda Movement, which advocated the reform of the then-Spanish colony of the Philippines and which eventually led to the armed Philippine Revolution that begun in Manila in 1896.
-The Propaganda Movement was a key step towards a Philippine national identity.
+Philippine historians universally regard López Jaena, alongside legal scholar Marcelo H. del Pilar and polymath José Rizal, as the definitive triumvirate of Filipino propagandists.
+Of these three towering ilustrados (Filipino educated elite), López Jaena was the first to depart for Europe and arrive in Spain in 1880, where he arguably initiated the concerted political action that became the Propaganda Movement.